DevOps-Spring2021/UberInfrastructure/README.md

 ## Infrastructure as Code with Terraform

 ## Objective
-Building Kubernetes Cluster infrastructure on the AWS
+Building Kubernetes Cluster infrastructure on the AWS and Azure

 ### Maintainer
 <table>